Machining maintenance manager : Anthony Blanchard

 Mobility Work is launching a brand new series to highlight maintenance careers.

-In this first episode, Anthony Blanchard, maintenance manager in the machining sector at FMGC (44), a subsidiary of Farinia Group specialized in foundry, tells us about his professional career and shares his experience with Recognition of Prior Learning (RPL).
+In this first episode, Anthony Blanchard, machining maintenance manager in the foundry sector at FMGC (44), a subsidiary of Farinia Group specialized in foundry, tells us about his professional career and shares his experience with Recognition of Prior Learning (RPL).

-Anthony Blanchard: The question of my career path was first raised by a career advisor since my opportunities were relatively limited due to chaotic schooling.
+Anthony Blanchard, machining maintenance manager: The question of my career path was first raised by a career advisor since my opportunities were relatively limited due to chaotic schooling.
 After that, I finally decided to opt for a manual career, which was rather frowned upon back then.
 I obtained my professional qualification in industrial maintenance in 1990.

 I would have liked to pursue my career in order to obtain a high school diploma, but I couldn’t join a school.
 So I started working for 4 years, as a lathe operator, welder, butcher and even peeler in the food industry.
 In 1994, I chose to go back to maintenance, my first job.
 I joined a company that allowed me to join an apprenticeship center for 2 years.

-Can you briefly tell us about your various professional experiences?
+Can you tell us about your various professional experiences?

 From 1994 to 1999, I worked as an electromechanical at SBC Automation, a company specialized in the design of industrial machines.
 I was in charge to carry out preventive and corrective maintenance interventions for the pharmaceutical, agrifood industry, cardboard industries, etc.